 Luckily for American and visiting kiters, you can kitesurf in the United States all year round.
 Whether you’re kiting on the California Coast (in the West) or Cape Hatteras (East Coast) from April through October, or chasing wind and waves in Hawaii from November through March, you can find wind and great kite spots all over the US.

 It might be obvious for us North Americans, but it’s worth mentioning that many spots are less active from November through March.
 There are definitely hard-core winter kiters in the US, but many of them wear very thick wetsuits or drysuits.

 WHAT ARE THE BEST KITESURF SPOTS IN THE UNITED STATES?

-Kitesurfing is done in almost every state in America, and American kiters are no different than any other kiters in the world.
+Kitesurfing is done in almost every state in America, and American kiters are no different than kiters in other parts of the world.
 If they can’t travel to kite the best spots in the country, they make the best of their local spots.
-That being said, there are some renown spots worth mentioning that attract international kiters and domestic water addicts.
+That said, there are some renown spots worth mentioning that attract international kiters and domestic water addicts.

 Cape Hatteras, North Carolina

 Cape Hatteras Island, also known as the Outer Banks, is one of the most well-known kiteboarding spots in the United States.
 The area has some of the most consistent winds, and--more notably--there are kiting spots for every wind direction.
 Cape Hatteras offers both oceanside waves and flat bayside kiting, which makes it ideal for beginners and flat water junkies who visit Hatteras to kite the famous glassy slicks.
 There are bayside and ocean launch spots all along Cape Hatteras Island, starting in Rodanthe and continuing down about 25 miles past Buxton, NC.

 Hood River, Oregon